netlogic/brets-readable-project/README.md

  my app on other browsers.
 Unfortunately flex-box screws up and normally hacks need to be implemented so presentation is improved on IE and FireFox.

+Server could be made better to return comment count with post to stop multiple requests on post view